Sahak1998/nest-graphql-test/README.md

 Rankings are recalculated in the background after each fight result is recorded, ensuring a responsive API for users.

 ## Background Ranking Update
-- When a fight is marked as completed, a background job is enqueued.
+- When a fight is marked as completed, a background job is enqueued
-- The job updates the ranking points and statistics for both winner and loser.
+- The job updates the ranking points and statistics for both winner and loser
-- Rankings are updated per weight class.
+- Rankings are updated per weight class
-- Implemented using BullMQ and NestJS Bull.
+- Implemented using BullMQ and NestJS Bull

 ## API Usage Examples